cs4241-21a/final_project/README.md

 ## Challenges

 We had quite a few problems when developing our project.
 The main problem was trying to use Web Sockets.
 Socketio proved to be difficult to implement, as there were a few connection errors that made it difficult to conenct our frontend to our backend.
+Further, utlizing it properly to allow for a live user leaderboard was a completely new challenge for all members.
 CORS proved itself to be a diffcult problem to crack, so there are approximately 4 different fixes for it in our backend.
 Vue.js was not too difficult to implement, but it was new to some of our members, so we had a small learning curve to get over.
+Heruko also had a learning curve, especially when combined with CORS errors.

 ## Group Work Distribution